dalanicolai/pdf-contents-extractor/README.md

 # pdf-contents-extractor
-Extract contents as text from a pdf- or djvu-document (for use in e.g. handyoutliner)
+Extract Table of Contents (TOC) as text from a pdf- or djvu-document (for use in e.g. handyoutliner)

 requires:
 * for PDF, pytesseract and PyMuPDF (both can be easily installed with pip)